Written by Jonathan Munnery, Insolvency & Restructuring Expert | Last updated: 16 June 2025 | Reading time: 3 mins

 Where can I get free insolvency advice for my business?

-At UK Liquidators, we can provide free insolvency advice to company directors.
-Be aware that there are some unlicensed and unqualified advisers in this field, so always do your due diligence before writing an email or picking up the phone.
+At UK Liquidators, our team of licensed insolvency practitioners can provide insolvency advice to company directors.
+Be aware that there are some unlicensed and unqualified advisers in this field, so always do your due diligence before writing an email or picking up the phone to ensure you are speaking to a form of licensed insolvency practitioners

 If you are worried your business could be insolvent, the best sources of advice are: